tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

-  - ``tezos-protocol-xxx`` is produced by the protocol compiler and contains a functorized version of protocol ``xxx`` that takes its standard library as parameter.
+  - ``tezos-protocol-xxx`` is produced by the protocol compiler and contains a functorized version of protocol ``xxx`` that takes its standard library as a parameter.
 This parameter can be filled with any of the implementations described in the two points below.

   - :package:`tezos-shell-context` implements a context representation